Advertiser Disclosure

 clover mini

 The Clover Mini offers nearly all of the point-of-sale capabilities of the larger Clover Station Solo/Duo but in a smaller (and less expensive) form factor.
-It includes most of the “extra” features that you’ll actually need right out of the box, with a cash drawer being just about the only accessory you might have to purchase.
 Like other Clover devices, you can expand the functionality of the Clover Mini by installing additional apps from the Clover App Market.
 Most of these are free, but some require additional monthly subscriptions.

-The Clover Mini is a great choice for businesses that don’t need the capabilities of a full-blown POS system but want something more than just a basic credit card terminal.
-It’s not the most affordable option, however, costing roughly twice as much as similar products from competitors and requiring a monthly software subscription fee.
-Clover Mini is available directly from Clover or through one of several reputable Clover resellers.
+The Clover Mini is a great choice for businesses that don't need the capabilities of a full-blown POS system but want something more than just a basic credit card terminal.
+It's not the most affordable option, however, costing nearly twice as much as similar products from competitors and requiring a monthly software subscription fee.
+Clover Mini is available directly from Clover or through one of several of the best Clover resellers.

 Clover Mini Features